 Surprise, surprise, 100 days into his tenure as South Africa’s newest President, Jacob Zuma is getting high marks from the world’s leading capitalist newspaper.
 Like everyone else, before April’s elections the FT raised “the specter of some new heart of darkness descending on South Africa.”
 Now Zuma is their man.
 Descriptions of “… a solid and optimistic beginning by his government” and of Zuma being “pragmatic pragmatically.”
 Zuma’s choice of finance minister (Pravin Gordhan) and the elevation of Trevor Manuel to the powerful post of planning minister “… have been welcomed in the private sector.”
 And of course he has not let the demands of “left wingers” (meaning the poor majority) to do something about glaring poverty and inequality, influence him.
 He also gets praise for being more conciliatory towards whites and opposition parties unlike his predecessor, Thabo Mbeki.

 As I wrote in December 2007, when he came to power: “Zuma is often called a populist, and much is made of his association with key trade union leaders and leftists.
 If his public utterances were taken at face value, however, Zuma will not radically overhaul economic policy in a redistributive direction.
 As he recently told the BBC, “The ANC is going to move as it moves and change its leadership as the time comes, but keeping its direction – so nothing is going to change.”
-He has reportedly offered even more specific assurances in private to key South African and international business figures.
+He has reportedly offered even more specific assurances in private to key South African and international business figures.”